bldaigle/sierra-to-sheets/README.md

 ## Project Components
 This project consists of the following components:
-* Automation server (just an AWS micro-instance for hosting scripts)
+* Automation server (an AWS micro-instance for hosting scripts but this could just as easily done on a a local machine)
 * Sierra PostgreSQL Database
 * Google Sheets API
 * Google Shared Drive